 The Deacon or other person appointed reads the following prayers, to which the People respond, saying, Amen.

 If there is not to be a Communion, one or more of the prayers may be omitted.

-Leader Let us pray.
+Let us pray.

-Eternal God, creator and preserver of all life, author of salvation, and giver of all grace: Look with favor upon the world you have made, and for which your Son gave his life, and especially upon N. and N. whom you make one flesh in Holy Matrimony.
+Eternal God, creator and preserver of all life, author of salvation, and giver of all grace: Look with favor upon the world you have made, and for which your Son gave his life, and especially upon this man and this woman whom you make one flesh in Holy Matrimony.
 Amen.